ivanovitchm/datastructure/README.md

 **Week 01**
 - [![Open in PDF](https://img.shields.io/badge/-PDF-EC1C24?style=flat-square&logo=adobeacrobatreader)](https://github.com/ivanovitchm/datastructure/tree/main/lessons/week_01/Week_01.pdf) **Course Outline:** Provides an overview of the course structure and topics covered.
+- 🎯 Week Goals
+    - Your main goal for this week is to create a personal repository for tracking your progress and coursework.
+    - Feel free to explore these resources and engage with the course material.
+If you have any questions or need assistance, please don't hesitate to reach out.
+    - Happy coding! 💻🚀
 -  🎉 GitHub Education Benefits
     - GitHub Education Pro: Get access to the GitHub Education Pro pack by visiting [GitHub Education](https://education.github.com/pack)
 - 🚀 Instant Coding with Codespaces